ivuorinen/starred/README.md

 - [mathieudutour/gatsby-digital-garden](https://github.com/mathieudutour/gatsby-digital-garden) - 🌷 🌻 🌺 Create a digital garden with Gatsby
 - [matt-sanders/vue-formly](https://github.com/matt-sanders/vue-formly) - A simple and extendable form builder for Vue
 - [mediaelement/mediaelement](https://github.com/mediaelement/mediaelement) - HTML5 &lt;audio&gt; or &lt;video&gt; player with support for MP4, WebM, and MP3 as well as HLS, Dash, YouTube, Facebook, SoundCloud and others with a common HTML5 MediaElement API, enabling a consistent UI in all browsers.
+- [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
 - [microsoft/Web-Dev-For-Beginners](https://github.com/microsoft/Web-Dev-For-Beginners) - 24 Lessons, 12 Weeks, Get Started as a Web Developer
 - [mixinmax/jquery.swatches](https://github.com/mixinmax/jquery.swatches) - A jQuery plugin that turns a one-line div into a sweet color swatch
 - [mjmlio/mjml](https://github.com/mjmlio/mjml) - MJML: the only framework that makes responsive-email easy